dli85/ImageProcessingProgram/README.md

 5. vertically flipping an image: vertical-flip {imageName} {newName}
 6. brightening an image by some amount (cannot exceed the max pixel value or go below 0): brighten {amount} {imageName} {newName}
+7. blur an image: blur {imageName} {newName}
+8. sharpen an image: sharpen {imageName} {newName}

-For the specific syntax of each command, type "menu".
+For the specific syntax of each command, type "menu". imageName is the name of the image that was set in the application. newName is the name you want the new image to be referred to as.
 If newName is the same as imageName, then the old image will be overwritten.
 The save path must include the name of the image that you want to save it as.
 For example, res/imageName.ppm